 8: Finish with the breath

-To finish our gratitude meditation practice, take a few relaxing breaths in through the nose and out through the mouth.
-You’re done!
+To finish, take a few relaxing breaths in through the nose and out through the mouth.

 That is my best gratitude meditation script.
 Next, you might like to read my guide to meditation for happiness.

 In this script, we have learned to be grateful for the people in our lives, and even grateful for people who sometimes annoy us.
 This naturally makes us much happier, and even increases our patience and tolerance for people’s shortcomings.
-We’ve also expressed gratitude for nature, making us appreciate the natural world even more.
+We’ve also expressed gratitude for nature, making us even more appreciative of the natural world.